Do you want to make your stay special? dive with us ..

 During the PADI Open Water Diver program, you will learn how to use basic equipment , including a mask, snorkel, fins, regulator, buoyancy vest and a tank.
 The equipment you use will differ depending on whether you dive in temperate or cold waters.

-To view the equipment you will be using during this course and get tips on everything you will need from your PADI Instructor or contact your local dive center .
+To view the equipment you will use during this course and get tips on everything you will need from your PADI Instructor or contact your local dive center .

 You can start preparing right away with PADI home study materials, Open Water Diver eLearning .